draeger-lab/SBOannotator/README.md

 + `doc`: an SBML document
 + `model_libsbml`: SBML model of interest
 + `modelType`: type of modelling framework (see below)
-+ `model_annotated`: True, if model already includes annotations with EC numbers
++ `modelAnnotated`: True, if model already includes annotations with EC numbers
 + `database_name`: name of imported database, without extension
 + `new_filename`: file name for output model